snotskie/ttrpg/md/index.md

 Let $a$ be the average value of the die if it *doesn't* roll a number that bumps.
 Normally this means the average when not rolling a $1$, but some Abilities modify this.

-Let $b$ be the average value if the die if it *does* roll a number that bumps.
+Let $b$ be the average value of the die if it *does* roll a number that bumps.
 Normally this means just the value $1$, but some Abilities modify this.

 Let $c$ be the number of values on the die that *don't* cause it to bump.
 Normally this means one less than the size of the die, but some Abilities modify this.